upsatish/AWSConsoleNavigator/README.md

 # AWS Console Navigator

 AWS Console Navigator Chrome extension.
 Navigate to AWS resources in the console from the Omnibox.
-To use, type 'awss' space an AWS resource ID into the Omnibox.
+To use, type 'awss' space an AWS resource ID, ARN or "service:resourceID" into the Omnibox.

 Click the AWS Console Navigator extension icon to select the AWS region.